elidlocke/woodworks-site/README.md

 # Woodworks Refinishing
-This is a repo built with jekyll & liquid templates to use as a small business website for a floor refinisher.
+This is a small business website and blog built with jekyll & liquid.